isomerpages/moe-eliasparkpri/_departments/Mother Tongue Languages/Tamil.md

 *   Read With Your Parent
 According to MOE curriculum, Tamil students are only introduced to the Tamil alphabets in P1 and P2. &nbsp;In view of this, not all P1 and P2 students are able to read a book on their own.
 “Read with the Parent programme,” caters to the P1 and P2 students.
 In this programme, they are encouraged to read with the parents and record in a book.
 Students who have read the most number of books will be rewarded at the end of the year.&nbsp;
 <img src="/images/tamil_3.jpeg" style="width:30%">

-*   10 Minutes of Mother Tongue (10 MM)
-    <br>This programme is for students in Primary 4.
-Every day, students have to spend at least 10 minutes with their parents on activities that will expose the students to the Tamil Language.
-A wide range of interesting activities are assigned to students in SLS.

 *   Mother Tongue Language Fortnight
 The Tamil Department organises various activities in conjunction with the Mother Tongue Language Fortnight.
 Singing Competition for P1, Character Portrayal Competition for P2, Story-telling competition for P3, Twisted Tales Competition for P4 and Oratorical Competition&nbsp;for P5 and Advertising Competition for P6 are some of the activities to be conducted during the MTL Fortnight.
 Students will also play some traditional games such as Parama Patham,&nbsp;Pallankuzhi&nbsp;and Aadu Puli Aattam.
 They will also play the improvised Taboo game in Tamil.